ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ### Cryptographic Assumptions

-We rely on standard cryptographic security for signing schemes (EUF-CMA: for a given key, given the public key and any number of signed messages, an attacker cannot forge a valid signature for any other message) and for Receipts schemes (log collision-resistance: for a given commitment such as a Merkle-tree root, there is a unique log such that any valid path authenticates a Signed Statement in this log.)
+We rely on standard cryptographic security for signing schemes (EUF-CMA: for a given key, given the public key and any number of signed messages, an attacker cannot forge a valid signature for any other message) and for Receipts schemes (ledger collision-resistance: for a given commitment such as a Merkle-tree root, there is a unique ledger such that any valid path authenticates a Signed Statement in this ledger.)

 The SCITT Architecture supports cryptographic agility: the actors depend only on the subset of signing and Receipt schemes they trust.
 This enables the gradual transition to stronger algorithms, including e.g. post-quantum signature algorithms.